Backup and Restore Operations for Reporting Services

 Because a report server is a stateless server, all application data is stored in the reportserver and reportservertempdb databases that run on a SQL Server Database Engine instance.
-You can backup the reportserver and reportservertempdb databases using one of the supported methods for backing up SQL Server databases.
-Recommendations that are specific to the report server databases include the following:
+You can back up the reportserver and reportservertempdb databases using one of the supported methods for backing up SQL Server databases.
+Here are some recommendations specific to the report server databases:

 For more information about backup and recovery of SQL Server relational databases, see Back Up and Restore of SQL Server Databases.

 If your report server is in SharePoint mode, there are additional databases to be concerned with, including SharePoint configuration databases and the Reporting Services alerting database.
 In SharePoint mode, three databases are created for each Reporting Services service application.
 The reportserver, reportservertempdb, and dataalerting databases.
 For more information, see Backup and Restore Reporting Services SharePoint Service Applications

 Backing Up the Encryption Keys